-Payment fraud is, put simply, the act of making a transaction with fraudulent details and depriving a victim of either money or property.
+Payment fraud is the act of making a transaction with fraudulent details and depriving a victim of either money or property.
 The victim can be an individual, if the fraudster uses stolen credit card details, or a business, in the case of chargebacks.

 However, even if the business isn't the direct victim of this fraud, they can still have their financial health damaged.
 Too many fraudulent payments will raise eyebrows with credit card networks, who may restrict your account or flag your business as "high risk".
 This can lead to increase transaction processing fees or in some cases the termination of your business account.